dispanser/dispanser.github.io/_posts/2023-03-05-partition-index-find-candidate-partitions-for-point-queries.md

 value on many sets simultaneously, while keeping the index data on disk and avoiding a separate read operation for each individual set.

+> The motivational examples start from a set of parquet files.
+When the index is stored independently from the indexed data, it is not necessary to limit ourselves to indexing a single column of a parquet file, but _any chunk or subset of a table_ that can be sensibly processed separately.
+This could be other file types (`avro`, `orc`, `csv`, ...), or an individual row group in a parquet file.
+We will from now on refer to identifying candidate partitions.
+{: .prompt-info}

 ### Cuckoo Filters: An Alternative to Bloom Filters

-[Cuckoo Filters][cuckoo-wiki] (see [paper][cuckoo-paper]) provide a useful improvement over bloom filters for our use case, as theyonly require two read operations for a single-value lookup - bloom filters require a number of lookups that depends on the desired false-positive rate (you can try out a bloom filter calculator over [here][hurst-bloom]).
+[Cuckoo Filters][cuckoo-wiki] (see [paper][cuckoo-paper]) provide a useful improvement over bloom filters for our use case, as they only require two read operations for a single-value lookup - bloom filters require a number of lookups that depends on the desired false-positive rate (you can try out a bloom filter calculator over [here][hurst-bloom]).
 There's a also an